-There is always the possibility that any given taxpayer will receive an audit notice from the Internal Revenue Service (IRS).
-This means the IRS wants to take a closer look at a tax filing to make sure all of the information is correct.
-The IRS audits taxpayers who are under suspicion of fraud, who may have made errors in their paperwork, or who are part of a target group that is subject to greater scrutiny, but audits are also conducted randomly.
-This section includes information about how to avoid an income tax audit and what to do if you receive an audit notice.
+The IRS conducts audits of taxpayers who are suspected of fraud, may have made errors in their paperwork, or are part of a target group subject to greater scrutiny.
+However, the subjects of some audits are chosen randomly.
+The following sections discuss actions a taxpayer can take to avoid an audit and what to do if you receive an audit notice.

 Avoiding an Income Tax Audit

-Fortunately, there are some things that can be done to reduce your risk.
-Filing taxes on the computer helps reduce math errors and improves legibility.
-Using a tax professional helps ensure that you comply with complicated regulations, especially where a small business is involved.
-Filing your taxes on time also helps ensure that you do not draw undue attention.
+Fortunately, there are some things you can do to reduce your audit risk.
+Filing taxes using a computer helps reduce math errors and improves legibility.
+Using a tax professional like a tax attorney or a certified public accountant (CPA) helps ensure that you comply with complicated regulations.
+This is especially crucial when a small business is involved.
+Filing your taxes on time and paying your tax bill can also keep you from drawing the IRS' attention.

 What to Do if the IRS Audits You

-If you are selected for an audit there are ways to help reduce your exposure.
-One important step is to research the tax law as it pertains to your audit.
-This may involve consulting a tax attorney or other tax professional.
-Reviewing the Taxpayers' Bill of Rights will help you better understand your position.
-Even while an audit is being conducted it is possible to request a recess to consult with your attorney.
+If you are selected for an audit, there are ways to reduce your exposure to additional taxes and penalties.
+One important step is to research the tax law as it pertains to the type of audit the IRS will conduct.
+This research may involve consulting with a tax attorney or other tax professional.

 It may also help to review the Taxpayers' Bill of Rights so that you better understand your position.
 Even while an audit is being conducted, you are allowed to request a recess to consult with your representative.

 It is important to avoid rushing and making mistakes when you are being audited.
 When you are responding to IRS inquiries, it can be better to ask for more time to organize and present your documents and records than to submit poorly organized material or fail to support your claims.